supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Standard Integrity Constraints in Relational Model.md

 ---
 ## Referential Integrity Constraint

 - Sometimes the information stored in a relation is *linked* to information stored in another relation.
-If data one of the relations is modified, then the linked data in the other relations also has to be modified, to keep the data consistent.
+If data in one of the relations is modified, then the linked data in the other relations also has to be modified, to keep the data consistent.
 - Referential integrity constraint is also called as Foreign Key Constraint.

 - A foreign key $FK$ of a table $R$ is a set of attributes of $R$ that references a candidate key of a foreign table.
 So $FK$ of $R$ is a key in foreign table, hence it is called foreign key.

 > [!tip]
 > - The table which contains the foreign key is called **referencing table** (child table)
-> - The table which contains the primary key that the foreign key refers called **referenced table** (parent table)
+> - The table which contains the candidate key that the foreign key refers called **referenced table** (parent table)
+>

-- Foreign key in the child table refers a candidate key in the parent table.
+> - Foreign key in the child table refers a candidate key in the parent table.

 ![[Standard Integrity Constraints in Relational Model-20240705134725667.webp]]